-Other women join in, and those holding crying babies shush them loudly with the reminder that Wanakhamuna will come for them if they keep crying.
+Some women giggle.
+Others join them, and those holding crying babies shush them loudly with the reminder that Wanakhamuna will come for them if they keep crying.
 I wonder if the babies are crying because of Wanakhamuna or the smell emitting from both the latrine and the clogged trench where kitchen waste is poured.

 No one is watching to stop us but we are careful because we have been forbidden from taking our play beyond the gate.
 Mama keeps filling our ears with stories about children who have been hit by speeding vehicles but we don’t care.
 So we keep moving nearer the gate and counting our cars.

 Because no mother is watching to shout ‘behave yourselves or you will catch pneumonia’, the boys open their shirt buttons like Rambo.